Police reports for Killeen, Copperas Cove, Lampasas, Harker Heights

 Lampasas

-Criminal trespass was reported at 9:18 a.m.
-Thursday in the 600 block of South Chestnut Street.
+A reckless driver was reported at 11:37 a.m.
+Wednesday in the 400 block of South Chestnut Street.

-Criminal trespass was reported at 10:42 a.m.
-Thursday in the 600 block of North Key Avenue.

-An arrest for driving while license invalid, possession of a controlled substance penalty group two under 1 gram, and possession of drug paraphernalia was made at 10:48 a.m.
-Thursday in the 100 block of North Howe Street.

-A disturbance was reported at 11:05 a.m.
-Thursday in the 900 block of South Broad Street.
+A noise disturbance was reported at 4:43 p.m.
+Wednesday on Sue Ann Drive.

-An accident was reported at 11:51 a.m.
-Thursday in the 1700 block of Central Texas Expressway.

-An assault was reported at 2:09 p.m.
-Thursday in the 900 block of South Broad Street.
+An arrest on a warrant for failure to appear on criminal trespass charge was made at 9:38 p.m.
+Wednesday in the 100 block of East Sixth Street.

-A domestic disturbance was reported at 8:48 p.m.
-Thursday in the 1000 block of Mills Street.
+A noise disturbance was reported at 11:06 p.m.
+Wednesday in the 100 block of West Second Street.

 (0) comments